New as of 0.3.14, Enhanced in 0.7.0

 Restart policies have no bearing on server reboot, and Dokku will always attempt to restart your applications at that point unless they were manually stopped.

-DOKKU_SCALE file in the root of your repository.
+DOKKU_SCALE file to the root of your repository - not to the /home/dokku/APP directory.
 Dokku expects this file to contain one line for every process defined in your Procfile.

 NOTE: Dokku will always use the DOKKU_SCALE file that ships with the repo to override any local settings.